raffaelespazzoli/kdl/README.md

 These badges are in yellow because the represent networking config.
 You can connect each port with the container that is actually exposing that port if relevant.
 But in most cases this will not be necessary because most pods have just one container.

-At the bottom of the pod we have the attached volumes (excluding secrets and configmaps).
+At the bottom of the pod we have the [attached volumes](https://kubernetes.io/docs/concepts/storage/volumes/).
 The name of the volume should be displayed in the rectangle.
 In most cases these will be persistent volumes.
 If the volume type is not persistent volume it may be relevant to show it.
 Also, sometimes it may be important to also show the mount point.
 Here are examples of acceptable notation:

 ![VolumeExample](media/volume-example.png)

-On the right side of the pod with have volumes that pertain to the configuration of the pod: secrets and configmaps.
+On the right side of the pod with have volumes that pertain to the configuration of the pod: [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) and [configmaps](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/).
 As for the data volumes, the name of the volume should be indicated, usually it is important to distinguish between configmaps and secrets, so also the type of volume should be indicated and if necessary also the mount point can be shown.
 Here are some examples:

 ![SecretExample](media/secret-example.png)

 ## Networking
-There are two types of networking objects: services and ingresses.
+There are two types of networking objects: [services](https://kubernetes.io/docs/concepts/services-networking/service/) and [ingresses](https://kubernetes.io/docs/concepts/services-networking/ingress/) ([routes](https://docs.openshift.com/container-platform/latest/architecture/core_concepts/routes.html) in OpenShift).

 ### Services
 A service can be represented with an oval as in the following picture: